Two-Year Accelerated

 The program will prepare you to use systematic assessment skills and diagnostics to prioritize health needs, implement professional nursing care for the whole person, and evaluate nursing interventions.
 You'll develop skills working as part of a collaborative, interprofessional team to formulate innovative, evidence-based solutions that optimize health outcomes and move the nursing profession forward.
 And, throughout the program, you'll look at the nursing profession through a lens of social justice and health equity to ground your work in the dignity of each person.

-See the Sample Degree Plan (PDF) for the MSN
+See the Sample Degree Plan (PDF) for the Two-Year MSN

 See the Course Catalog for the Master of Science in Nursing (MSN)